uhop/stream-chain/README.md

     ```
   * Always make sure that `writableObjectMode` is the same as the corresponding object mode of the first stream, and `readableObjectMode` is the same as the corresponding object mode of the last stream.
     * Eventually both these modes can be deduced, but Node does not define the standard way to determine it, so currently it cannot be done reliably.
-  * Additionally following custom properties are recognized:
+  * Additionally the following custom properties are recognized:
     * `skipEvents` is an optional flag.
 If it is falsy (the default), `'error'` events from all streams are forwarded to the created instance.
 If it is truthy, no event forwarding is made.
 A user can always do so externally or in a constructor of derived classes.

 An instance can be used to attach handlers for stream events.